There are a lot of people in the world, and as you go about your day-to-day life there’s a pretty good chance you’re going to meet some of them.

 But how do you know the difference?

-According to the Institute of Basic Life Principles (IBLP), there are four levels of friendship: acquaintanceship, casual friendship, close friendship, and intimate friendship.
-1
+According to this article from the Institute of Basic Life Principles (IBLP), there are four levels of friendship: acquaintanceship, casual friendship, close friendship, and intimate friendship.

 It’s important to understand the differences in each of these categories so that you know what is and is not appropriate to ask or tell someone, as well as to help you determine who you can call on in your hour of need.

 The “DTR” conversation can be a dreaded obstacle for many people in romantic relationships, but you can rest easy: we’re not asking you to have this discussion with your friends and acquaintances.

 But if you’re looking to determine who in your social circle are your true friends versus those who are merely acquaintances, considering the details of your relationships with each of these people is a necessary first step.

 According to one study, the difference between friends and acquaintances is your self-presentation.
 “Self-presentation represents behaviors used in establishing an identity with others; such behaviors may differ across various interpersonal relationships.”1

 In other words, your self-presentation is the side of yourself you choose to reveal to a person, or how much of yourself you choose to share with somebody.
 What you choose to share about yourself, and the ways you choose to share it, will be different with an acquaintance than they will with a true friend.

 In fact, the study found that people “engaged in more self-presentation in more established types of relationships.”1 This means that people were more trusting of their friends than their acquaintances and as a result they shared more about themselves and their lives.
 However, the study also found that people were more likely to try harder to impress acquaintances than closer friends (which is why it’s been 5 years since you’ve worn anything other than sweatpants to your best friend’s house, and vice versa).